 Where and when does the Support Group meet?

-The Stanford support group meets eleven times on Saturday mornings, usually from 9:30-1:00 in Room 101, CERAS building on the Stanford University campus.
+The Stanford support group meets on Saturday mornings, usually from 9:30-1:00 in Room 101, CERAS building on the Stanford University campus.
 You may join either program throughout the fall, 2019.

 Hybrid cohorts: Teachers attending at a distance

-There are cohorts in Lodi, Oakland, and Bayside MLK, Marin City in Marin County.
+There are cohorts in Lodi, Oakland, and Bayside MLK, Marin City in Marin County, and Monterey Peninsula USD.
 Teachers meet in groups at those locations, attend most Stanford sessions remotely, and only attend a few sessions at Stanford.
 This enables teachers to collaborate, but not have to drive to Stanford each month.
 Please contact us for more details.

-Online cohort: For the 2019-20 year we are offering an Online Candidate Support with all the benefits of our Stanford program.
-Candidates from across the country may enroll, join our live stream large group session, and meet collaboratviely with our online cohort.
+For the 2019-20 year we are offering an Online Candidate Support with all the benefits of our Stanford program.
+Candidates from across the country may enroll, join online through Zoom and meet collaboratviely with our online cohort.
 Specific content questions will be referred to our Stanford NBCT facilitators.
-The online cohort will be facilitated by Linda Bauld, NBCT and Director of the NBRC and Bobblie Faulkner, author of What Works!.
+The online cohort will be facilitated by Linda Bauld, NBCT, Director of the NBRC and Bobblie Faulkner, author of What Works!.
 The online cohort will function as its own independent group separate from the in-person support program.
 Register for that here: https://nbrc.stanford.edu/online-candidate-support

 Is there a fee for the program?

 - Attending Online: $350.
 This is only available to those outside the San Francisco Bay Area.